netsec-ethz/lightning-filter-old/go/metrics_exporter/README.md

-This subdirectory contain the metrics exporter.
+This subdirectory contains the metrics exporter.
-It is the interaface between the Lighning filter C application and the local Prometheus server.
+It is the interface between the Lightning Filter application and the local Prometheus server.

-The application listens to the UNIX socket: "/tmp/echo.sock" and exports the prometheus data to port 8080
+The application listens on the UNIX socket: "/tmp/echo.sock" and exports Prometheus data on port 8080.

 To run:
-1. Make sure that your local prometheus server is running and that prometheus is configured to listen to port 8080.
+1. Make sure that your local Prometheus server is running and that Prometheus is configured to listen to port 8080.
-2. Run file by calling: go run metrics_exporter.go
+2. Run metrics exporter by calling: go run metrics_exporter.go
 3. Abort with Ctrl+C at any time.

-In order to modify th export socket or the UNIX port to listen on the source file must be modified.
+In order to modify the export port or the UNIX socket to listen on the source file must be modified.

 In oder to export new metrics:
 1. Add the new variable (see Prometheus doc or copy & modify existing variable)